chintan4848/chintan4848/README.md

 - 👋 Hi, I’m @chintan4848
-- 👀 I’m interested in learning some intresting in it filled
+- 👀 I’m interested in learning some intresting in IT filled
 - 🌱 I’m currently pursuing bca in charusat college changa india